 Combined All Resident Experiences

-Grand Rounds – A department-wide conference.
-Out of town speakers typically spend the hour following grand rounds with trainees.
+Grand Rounds – A weekly Department-wide conference.
+Residents have an opportunity to Out-of-town speakers typically spend the hour following grand rounds with trainees.

-Journal Club – A monthly presentation designed to build evidence based medicine skills.
+Journal Club – A monthly presentation designed to build evidence-based knowledge.

-ROSS (Resident Organized Seminar Series) Lunches – Lunch presentations with topics and presenters in response to resident requests.
+ROSS (Resident Organized Seminar Series) – Monthly presentations over lunch on Tuesdays with topics and presenters in response to resident requests.

 Joint Neurology-Psychiatry Lunch – A monthly meeting devoted to topics bridging psychiatry and neurology.